Language interpretation: Germany

+United States

 The United States differentiates between spoken language and sign language interpretation.
 For spoken language the current standard of education required by most organizations to work as an interpreter is a certificate from a 40 hour course.
 Most courses include modules on interpreter ethics and techniques.

 There are two national organizations that provide an additional credential, called national certification: the National Board for Certified Medical Interpreters or NBCMI and the Certification Commission for Healthcare Interpreters or CCHI.
 To be eligible for national certification, candidates must prove their age, fluency in English plus one working language, their level of education (minimally a GED or equivalent), and completion of the 40 hour certificate course.

 For ASL (American Sign Language) interpretation the national certifying body is the RID or Registry of Interpreters for the Deaf.